Rockwell ANITA 1216.

 This Rockwell-Anita calculator is unusual for two reasons:

-This is explained by this model being a Unicom machine relabelled with the ANITA name.
-Unicom was the trade name of the calculators manufactured by the semiconductor company American Micro-systems Inc. Like Sumlock Anita, it was bought by Rockwell in 1972 which continued to manufacture the Unicom models for a time.
+This could be explained by this model being a Unicom machine relabelled with the ANITA name.
+Unicom was the trade name of the calculators manufactured by the semiconductor company American Micro-systems Inc. Like Sumlock Anita, Unicom was bought by Rockwell in 1972 which continued to manufacture the Unicom models for a time.
 See also the Rockwell-ANITA 102 hand-held calculator.

 The cover has been removed to reveal the gas-discharge display, at the rear, the two integrated circuits made by Electronic Arrays.